 Parameter Identifier Туре Default

 Etesian Parameters

-TypePercentage 100
+otogian agnest Datio TypePercentage 100

-etesian.aspectRatio nt on width H/W aspect nprised between 10 and
+etesian.aspectRatio Define the height on width $H/W$ aspratio, can be comprised between 10 a 1000

 etesian.spaceMargin TypePercentage 5

 ecesian.spacemargin The extra white sarea of the stand space added to the total ard cells

 etesian.uniformDensity TypeBool False

 s will be spread envenly r allowed to form denser

 etesian.effort TypeInt 2

-cccsian.crioic Sets the balance be placer and the so petween the speed of the plution quality
+eccsian.crioic Sets the balance between the speed of the placer and the solution quality

 etesian.routingDriven TypeBool False

-cccsian.roucingbriven tions and white ol will try routing itera- space allocation to im- to be implemented
+etesian.ioutingbiiven tions and white ol will try routing itera- space allocation to im- to be implemented

 etesian.graphics TypeInt 2

-occoran, graphico How often the of More refreshing s lisplay will be refreshed slows the placer.
+Geestam. graphics How often the display will be refreshed More refreshing slows the placer.

-• 1 shows l bounds ooth upper and lower
+• 1 shows I bounds ooth upper and lower

 • 2 only show vs lower bound results

 • 3 only show vs the final results